-- UX – User Experience: Every interaction a customers has with your brand throughout the buying process.
-Customer experience influences the buyers perception of your brand.
-A positive experience converts potential buyers into customers, and keeps current customer’s loyal.
+- UX – User Experience: Every interaction a customer has with your brand throughout the buying process.
+Customer experience influences the buyer’s perception of your brand.
+A positive experience converts potential buyers into customers and keeps current customers loyal.

 Sales & Marketing Acronyms and Abbreviations (V)